 Can I explore the Academy before the field trip to plan?

 Yes!
-Field trip organizers can bring their order confirmation to the Service Desk outside the entrance, and we'll print one complimentary admission ticket for you.
+Field trip organizers can bring their order confirmation to the Ticket Office, and we'll print one complimentary admission ticket for you.
 As long as you have an upcoming field trip, you can get into the building to plan!

 Consider planning your trip around a particular exhibit that complements your science curriculum.
 We've developed Educator Exhibit Guides to help you:

 - Plan an Academy field trip around a specific exhibit.

 - Learn about an exhibit’s themes and key concepts to guide students’ experience.